ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems

 \textbf{Motivation.} There are three reasons why RQ2 is worthy of being investigated.
 First, to our knowledge, it is still unknown if the traffic generated by containers built on Kubernetes-related frameworks is deterministic; for instance, the authors of DetGen~\cite{clausen2019traffic} tested this hypothesis for Docker, which is different software.
 Second, because among \concap{}'s aims is that of fostering reproducibility (§\ref{ssec:design}), and it is hence crucial to examine the degree of similarity across multiple executions of the same scenario via \concap{}.
 Third, because it enables one to measure the extent to which \concap{} can approximate the ``unpredictable'' behavior of real-world networks.

 \textbf{Setup.} To answer RQ2, we created four scenarios (similar to those used in §\ref{ssec:broad} and §\ref{ssec:indepth})} with increasing complexity in the traffic exchanged between the attacker and target: a simple \command{ping}{ } scan (10 ICMP requests), a basic port scan (\command{nmap -sS}{ }), a full port scan (\command{nmap -A -T4}{ }), and an ssh brute-force attack (\command{patator -P=1 -RL=0 -T=10}{ }).
 We capture the packets and generate the NetFlows for each scenario.
 We repeat each scenario 100 times.
 The intention is to study the degree of similarity across all of these repetitions.
-We also carry out the exact same operations on the bare-metal servers to compare with a real-world setup (we repeat these experiments 10 times), which should not be deterministic.
+We also carry out the exact same operations (repeating them 10 times) on the bare-metal servers to compare with a physical setup approximating a real-world network, which should not be deterministic.

 \textbf{Results.} Table~\ref{tab:concap-deterministic} reports the results (mean and std) across our trials for both setups, detailing the number of packets, byte count, and the number of NetFlows for CICFlowMeter and Argus.
 We analyse these results by focusing on \concap{}. \begin{itemize}[leftmargin=*] \item We see no variation for the ping and basic port scan (\command{nmap -sS}{ }) at both the packet- and NetFlow level.
 This shows that \textit{the network connection is reliable}: these scenarios involve sending a single request and receiving a single response (or none).
 Variation would only occur if the network between the attacker and target were unreliable, causing packet duplication, loss, or corruption.